A Birth Mother’s Guide to Creating a Hospital Birth Plan for Adoption in Missouri

 - Mementos and Documents: Do you want to bring home any items from the hospital (e.g., baby blanket, baby footprints, baby bracelet, umbilical cord camp, copy of birth certificate)?
 Would you like the adoptive family to bring home any of these items with them?

 - Transportation: Who will bring you home after you are discharged?

 A Flexible Plan Customized for You

 If you change your mind about any of the preferences you noted on your hospital plan, that’s totally okay.
 You can even make changes on the day you go into labor.
 Just talk with your adoption caseworker and let them know what you’d like to be different.
 Everyone wants you to feel comfortable during your hospital stay, so don’t be afraid to speak up about your preferences.

 Do remember, though, that even though you’ve carefully planned your hospital experience, babies are unpredictable.
 The hospital staff may have to make some changes to your hospital plan to keep you and your baby healthy.

 Creating an Adoption Hospital Plan: Getting Prepared for Giving Birth

-Armed with a detailed adoption hospital plan, you are one step farther on your courageous adoption journey.
+Armed with a detailed adoption hospital plan, you are one step further on your courageous adoption journey.